 Students must submit the FAFSA and have electronic data submitted in order to allow time to process the award.
 Pell Grant application data will not be accepted after the Federal deadline.
 Students who submit electronic Pell data to Tennessee Tech University after the end of an enrollment period for which the student met all the necessary criteria will receive a retroactive (late) award provided the student's file is complete prior to the Federal Deadline.

-Students who do not use their entire Pell allocation during the fall and spring semesters may use the balance during the following summer period if they meet enrollment requirements.
+Students who qualify for receiving 150% of yearly Pell or who do not use their entire Pell allocation during the fall and spring semesters may use the balance during the following summer period if they meet enrollment requirements.
 It is the responsibility of the students to inform the Financial Aid Office that they will be enrolled during the summer period and request assistance.
-However, the Financial Aid office will also identify any student who is enrolled in the summer and eligible for Pell.
+However, the Financial Aid office will also make every attempt to identify any student who is enrolled in the summer and eligible for Pell.